-11.3.3.1 Specimens for testing shall be taken from extension to the additive product body.
+11.3.3.3 It is permitted to take samples from extra part to the additive product body from the batch.
 The procedure of sampling and specimen cutting out shall be specified in design documentation and/or test program approved by the Register.
+At that, the manufacturer shall preliminarily prove that the extra part to the additive product body does not significantly influence (positively or negatively) the quality and properties of the product layers.
+The sampling and specimen manufacture shall be performed upon completion of all types of heat treatment.

-For scheduled testing and control, additive synthesis of specimens separate from the product is permitted.
-Individual samples shall be manufactured from precursor of the same batch, using the same equipment and the same process parameters as the additive product.
-In this case, the dimensions of a specimen in thickness and diameter may differ from the maximum dimensions of the additive product not more than by 25 % or with at least 1 mm of machining allowance, whichever is less.
+11.3.3.4 For scheduled testing and control, additive synthesis of samples separate from the product is permitted as well.
+Built samples shall be manufactured successively with the products from the batch of precursor of the same batch, using the same equipment as the whole batch.
+Synthesis technology of samples shall provide the structure and properties complying with the product material.
+This compliance shall be preliminary proved to the Register.
+In this case, the dimensions of a sample in thickness and diameter may differ from the maximum dimensions of the additive product not more than by 25 % or with at least 1 mm of machining allowance, whichever is less.